mm6/ethereum-lab3-hardhat/README.md

 ```
 5. Copy the following to the hardhat.config.js file.
 Note that we are using
 31337 as the chain ID and http://127.0.0.1:8545 as the URL.
 Note too that this
 is http and NOT https.
+The initialBaseFeePerGas is set to 0 for testing with
+MetaMask and Hardhat.

 ```
 require("@nomicfoundation/hardhat-toolbox");